day8/re-frame/README.md

 When a handler hogs the CPU, nothing else can happen.
 Browsers only give us one thread of execution and that CPU-hogging handler owns it, and it isn't giving it up.
-The UI will be frozen and there will be no processing of any other handlers (eg: on-success of POSTs), etc, etc. Nothing.
+The UI will be frozen and there will be no processing of any other handlers (e.g. on-success of POSTs), etc., etc. Nothing.

 And a frozen UI is a problem.
 GUI repaints are not happening.
 And user interactions are not being processed.